 Note: As of YYYY-MM-DD, this project appears to no longer be supported.
 If you are interested in taking this project over, or you as the project maintainer feel this message has been posted in error, please reply to [link to webmasters issue].

-- If the webmaster agrees the project is badly broken and not recommended to use, they should unpublish all of the releases as well.
+- If the webmaster agrees the project is badly broken and not recommended to use, they should go to “Administer releases” and uncheck supported.
 If a replacement project is known, link to that project.
-This should only be done if absolutely necessary as unpublishing the releases will cause update status to notify everyone currently using the project that it is no longer supported.
+This should only be done if necessary this will cause update status to notify everyone currently using the project that it is no longer supported.
 Because of the effects on the users, the webmaster should install the module first to verify that it is unusable before taking this step.

 Taking over an obsolete project's namespace